Front-Desk Workflow Support for Ontario Dental Clinics

 Captures intent.
 Organizes the morning.

-• Built around dental front-desk workflows
+• Built around Ontario dental front-desk workflows

 • Delivers a prioritized morning action plan